Technical Presentation Area

 Bart Van der Helst Sales engineer Esco Power BELGIUM

 Esco Power developed the Parallel Hybrid Transmission (PHT) to supply the growing demand for hybrid systems in the maritime industry.
 The PHT fits between the diesel engine and marine gear with standard SAE housings, and incorporates a built-in ratio that increases generator RPM to give higher efficiency, and decreases RPM when propelling electrically to give an increase in torque.
 The PHT can be completed with a hybrid electric solution package that contains all-electrical components.
 Together with a partner, Esco can offer batteries and be a one-stop shop for hybridizing ships.

 Hydro – pushing the limits in extrusion capabilities for batteries

 Mikael Marekovic Product design engineer Hydro Extrusion Europe GERMANY

-The growing demand for batteries is driven by the growing demand for BEVs (cars and ferries).
-Heat dissipation is critical to protect sensitive electric components and obtain a long lifespan of the battery pack.
-The challenge is to achieve a heat dissipation performance for power densities from 3.5kW/m² upwards and at the same time decrease the overall size and weight of the heat exchangers for maximum reach of the ferry.
+The growing demand for batteries is being driven by the growing demand for BEVs (cars and ferries).
+Heat dissipation is critical to protect sensitive electric components and obtain a long lifespan from the battery pack.
+The challenge is to achieve a heat dissipation performance for power densities from 3.5kW/m² upwards and at the same time decrease the overall size and weight of the heat exchangers to ensure the maximum reach of the ferry.